These Vegan Chocolate Muffins are made in one bowl, ready in just 25 minutes and only require 7 simple everyday ingredients!

 Add in the brown sugar, then pour the olive oil into the bowl.

 Mix all the ingredients gently with a whisk, then slowly incorporate the water.

 Mix all the ingredients until just combined (do not over mix the batter, or your muffins will end up super dense!).

 Divide the batter among a muffin tin greased with a little oil (I didn’t use paper liners, but if you do, you can skip the greasing step), filling each mould by half.

-Place a small chunk of vegan dark chocolate into the center of each mould, then pour the remaining batter on top until filling 3/4 of the mould.
+Place a small chunk of vegan dark chocolate into the center of each mould.
+Then pour the remaining batter on top, filling up 3/4 of the mould.

 You can also omit the chocolate chunks and simply fill 3/4 of each mould with the batter.